jbwenjoy/container-for-humanoid-gym/README.md

 1. Download IsaacGym Preview 4 and unzip, replace the files (`Dockerfile`, `build.sh`, `run.sh`) in `/.../isaacgym/docker/`.

-2. Run build.sh and run.sh to build and enter the container.
+2. Run `bash build.sh` and `bash run.sh` to build and enter the container.
    Remove `--rm` param in `run.sh` if you want to keep the container.
-   Use `bash run.sh --display` if you wish to run the container with a display.
+   Use `--display` if you wish to run the container with a display.
    After entering the container, by default you are using the python in `/usr/bin/python` or python3 in `/usr/bin/python3`.

 4. Test if you can run IsaacGym examples